-The difference between a Class Z gage and Class ZZ gage is the deviation allowed in the manufacturing process for tolerance and geometry and does not define the useful life of the gage.
+The differences between classes of gages like Class Z gage and Class ZZ gage is the deviation allowed in the manufacturing process for tolerance and geometry and does not define the useful life of the gage.
 Helpful reference materials are as follows, below is a sample from B89.1.5-1998 ANSI / ASME Standards:

 Class ZZ has an allowed deviation of .0002″, geometry of .0001″, finish 10 micro-inch Ra

 Class Z has an allowed deviation of .0001″, geometry of .00005″, finish 8 micro-inch Ra